-Shingles is caused by the same virus that causes chickenpox, so it's highly contagious, meaning it can be easy for a child to pass the virus to others who aren't immune to chickenpox.
-This includes anyone who hasn't already had chickenpox or gotten the chickenpox vaccine.
-However, if someone else gets infected, they won't get shingles.
-They'll get chickenpox instead.
+Shingles is caused by the same virus that causes chickenpox, which is highly contagious.
+So it can be easy for a child to pass the virus to others who aren't immune to chickenpox (those who have never had chickenpox or didn't get the chickenpox vaccine).
+Someone who is infected this way will develop chickenpox, though, not shingles.

-An episode of shingles will generally run its course and disappear in less than a month.
-Although a shingles flare-up usually resolves on its own, treatments can reduce a child's risk of complications and help him or her heal more quickly.
+While most cases of shingles will run their course and disappear in less than a month, treatments are available that can lower a child's risk of complications and speed healing.

 Shingles and chickenpox are both caused by the varicella zoster virus.
 This virus is related to (but not the same as) the herpes viruses that cause cold sores and genital herpes, which is why shingles is sometimes called herpes zoster.

-After someone has had chickenpox, the virus stays in that person's nervous system for the rest of his or her life, even though the chickenpox goes away.
-The virus can stay there dormant, or sleeping, for years.
-In many people, it will never be heard from again.
+After someone has had chickenpox, the virus stays dormant (sleeping) in that person's nervous system for the rest of his or her life, even though the chickenpox goes away.
+In many people, the virus will never come back.
 But in about 1 million Americans a year, it flares up and causes shingles.
-It is possible to get shingles more than once, although this is fairly uncommon.
+It is possible to get shingles more than once, but this is not common.